hosh-shell/hosh/README.md

     - `withLock file.lock { ... }`
 - robust scripts by default
     - like running bash scripts with `set -euo pipefail` (see [unofficial-strict-mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/))

+¹ it is not intended to conform to IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard

 ## Examples